nebulab/playbook/about-us/mission.html.md

 We collaborate with companies that share our mindset and working values such as professionalism, transparency, and a sense of mutual respect and cooperation.
-Our team of trusted, engaged, and motivated individuals understands our clients' real needs and drives them to success throughout a high level of empathy, autonomy, and technical skills.
+Our team of trusted, engaged, and motivated individuals understand our clients' real needs and drive them to success through a high level of empathy, autonomy, and technical skills.